School of Medicine and Health Sciences

 Auditing—A student who has been admitted to a health sciences program may register as an auditor in a class only with the permission of the instructor, the faculty advisor, and the appropriate dean.
 An auditor receives no academic credit and is not required to take active part in the class or to pass examinations.
 A student who takes a course as an auditor may not repeat it later for credit.
 The regular program tuition rate is charged for audited courses.

 Attendance—Students may attend only those classes for which they are officially registered.
 Regular attendance is expected.
-Students may be dropped from any course for undue absence.
 A student suspended for any cause may not attend classes during the period of suspension.
 Students are held responsible for all of the work of the courses in which they are registered, and all absences must be excused by the instructor before provision is made to make up the work missed.

 Transcripts of Record—Official transcript of student records are issued by the Office of the Registrar and may be requested through GWeb by any student or former student who has paid all charges, including any outstanding student loan installments, due the University at the time of the request.
 A fee is charged for each transcript.
 Partial transcripts are not issued.